-A Turborepo with a marketing site, a docs site, and a web app is a normal setup in 2026.
-Vercel handles it, but only if you configure the root directory, ignored builds, and shared packages correctly.
-The wrong combination either rebuilds everything on every push (slow and expensive) or refuses to find your shared UI library at all.
+A Turborepo with a marketing site, a docs site, and a web app is a normal 2026 setup.
+Vercel ships it cleanly, but only if you get three settings right per project: the Root Directory, the build command, and the Ignored Build Step.
+The wrong combination either rebuilds all three apps on every push (slow, and on a Pro plan it burns paid build minutes) or fails outright with Module not found: @workspace/ui.

 Project structure that works